Salman1205/Metro-Near-Real-time-Datawarehouse/Readme.txt

+Here's a more detailed and structured README for your project:

+---

+# Metro Near Real-time Data Warehouse

+This project is designed to set up a near real-time data warehouse using Java and SQL.
+It includes Java code for data processing and SQL scripts for database setup and analysis.

- Project Structure
+## Project Structure

 The final submission folder includes:

-1. Eclipse Project Folder: Contains the Java code for the project.
+1. **Eclipse Project Folder**: Contains the Java code for the project.
-2. SQL Scripts Folder: Contains all SQL files ('master_data.sql', 'DWH.sql', 'OLAP.sql') needed for setting up the database.
+2. **SQL Scripts Folder**: Contains all SQL files (`master_data.sql`, `DWH.sql`, `OLAP.sql`) needed for setting up the database.

- Prerequisites
+## Prerequisites

-- MySQL Connector/J: Ensure that you add the MySQL Connector/J JAR file to your project's build path in Eclipse to enable database connectivity.
+- **MySQL Connector/J**: Ensure that you add the MySQL Connector/J JAR file to your project's build path in Eclipse to enable database connectivity.
-- CSV Data Files: You need to place 'products_data.csv', 'customers_data.csv', and 'transactions.csv' files inside the eclipse project folder for loading master and transaction data.
+- **CSV Data Files**: Place `products_data.csv`, `customers_data.csv`, and `transactions.csv` files inside the Eclipse project folder for loading master and transaction data.

- 1. Database Setup
+## Database Setup

-- Create Master Data: Use the SQL script in 'master_data.sql' to create the master data tables ('Products', 'Customers', 'Timedim').
+1. **Create Master Data**: Use the SQL script in `master_data.sql` to create the master data tables (`Products`, `Customers`, `Timedim`).
-- Create Data Warehouse Schema: Use 'DWH.sql' to create the star schema for the Data Warehouse, including the fact and dimension tables.
+2. **Create Data Warehouse Schema**: Use `DWH.sql` to create the star schema for the Data Warehouse, including the fact and dimension tables.

- 2. Running the Code
+## Running the Code

-1. Load Master Data: Run the 'master_data.java' code to load data from CSV files into the master data tables ('Products', 'Customers', 'Timedim').
+1. **Load Master Data**: Run the `master_data.java` code to load data from CSV files into the master data tables (`Products`, `Customers`, `Timedim`).
 Ensure that the database credentials in the code match your setup.
-2. Run MESHJOIN: Execute 'meshjoin2.java' to process transactions using the MESHJOIN algorithm.
+2. **Run MESHJOIN**: Execute `meshjoin2.java` to process transactions using the MESHJOIN algorithm.
 This will enrich the transaction data and load it into the Data Warehouse.
-Wait until it says database connection closed before running olap queries.
+Wait until it says "database connection closed" before running OLAP queries.
-3. Execute OLAP Queries: Use 'OLAP.sql' to run the OLAP queries on the DW for analysis.
+3. **Execute OLAP Queries**: Use `OLAP.sql` to run the OLAP queries on the Data Warehouse for analysis.

- 3. Configuration
+## Configuration

-- Database Credentials: You will be prompted to enter the database URLs, username, and password during runtime for both 'master_data.java' and 'meshjoin2.java'.
+- **Database Credentials**: You will be prompted to enter the database URLs, username, and password during runtime for both `master_data.java` and `meshjoin2.java`.
-- File Paths: Ensure that the CSV files ('products_data.csv', 'customers_data.csv', 'transactions.csv') are in the correct directory as expected by the Java code.
+- **File Paths**: Ensure that the CSV files (`products_data.csv`, `customers_data.csv`, `transactions.csv`) are in the correct directory as expected by the Java code.

- Running the Project
+## Running the Project

-1. Compile and Run: Open the project in Eclipse and ensure that the MySQL Connector/J JAR file is added to the project's build path.
-Then run 'master_data.java' to populate the master tables.
+1. **Compile and Run**: Open the project in Eclipse and ensure that the MySQL Connector/J JAR file is added to the project's build path.
+Then run `master_data.java` to populate the master tables.
-2. MESHJOIN Processing: Run 'meshjoin2.java' to apply MESHJOIN, which will take transactions from the CSV and join them with the master data.
+2. **MESHJOIN Processing**: Run `meshjoin2.java` to apply MESHJOIN, which will take transactions from the CSV and join them with the master data.
-3. Analyze with OLAP Queries: Run the OLAP queries in 'OLAP.sql' using MySQL Workbench or any other MySQL client to get insights.
+3. **Analyze with OLAP Queries**: Run the OLAP queries in `OLAP.sql` using MySQL Workbench or any other MySQL client to get insights.

- Files Included
+## Files Included

-- master_data.java: Loads data into master tables ('Products', 'Customers', 'Timedim').
+- **master_data.java**: Loads data into master tables (`Products`, `Customers`, `Timedim`).
-- meshjoin2.java: Implements MESHJOIN to join customer transactions with master data and loads them into the Data Warehouse.
+- **meshjoin2.java**: Implements MESHJOIN to join customer transactions with master data and loads them into the Data Warehouse.
-- master_data.sql: SQL script to create master data tables.
+- **master_data.sql**: SQL script to create master data tables.
-- DWH.sql: SQL script to create the Data Warehouse star schema.
+- **DWH.sql**: SQL script to create the Data Warehouse star schema.
-- OLAP.sql: Contains the OLAP queries for analyzing the Data Warehouse.
+- **OLAP.sql**: Contains the OLAP queries for analyzing the Data Warehouse.

- Common Issues
+## Common Issues

-- Database Connection Errors: Ensure database URLs, credentials, and MySQL Connector/J setup are correct.
+- **Database Connection Errors**: Ensure database URLs, credentials, and MySQL Connector/J setup are correct.
-- CSV File Errors: Make sure the CSV files are correctly formatted and located in the expected directory.
+- **CSV File Errors**: Make sure the CSV files are correctly formatted and located in the expected directory.

+---

+Feel free to modify any sections to better fit your project's specifics or add any additional information you think is necessary!